allenai/allennlp-guide/chapters/part2/building-your-model.md

 Alternatively, you can simply use `load_archive()` to restore the model from an archive file.
 This returns an `Archive` object, which contains the config and the model.

-In the following exercises, you save and load your model using the two methods explained above, and make sure the predictions stay the same before and after the serialization.
+In the example code below, we save and load our model using the two methods explained above, and make sure the predictions stay the same before and after the serialization.

-<codeblock source="part2/building-your-model/model_io" setup="part1/setup"></codeblock>
+<codeblock source="part2/building-your-model/model_io" setup="part2/building-your-model/setup_model_io"></codeblock>

 In practice, as long as you use AllenNLP commands (for example, `allennlp train`), model archiving is automatically taken care of.
 When the training finishes or gets interrupted, the command automatically saves the best model to a `model.tar.gz` file.
 You can also resume training from a serialized directory.